Users’ Quick Start Guide

 infile-B.txt will need to be

-available on the execute machine within the pool where the job
+available on the Execution Point within the pool where the job

 runs.
 HTCondor cannot interpret command line arguments, so it cannot know